-h) Evidence: Work samples
+g) Evidence: work samples

 This part of your application is key to demonstrating your current technical competence.
-You'll be able to choose from your existing work and CPD records or add new ones, and will need to explain how each supports your assessment application.
-When applying for CPEng, an assessor needs to confirm that the provided work samples clearly demonstrate competency in relation to the 12 elements6.
+You'll be able to choose from your existing work and CPD records or add new ones.
+For each record you choose, you'll need to explain how that record supports your assessment application.
+When you apply for membership as a Chartered Member, an assessor needs to confirm that the provided work samples clearly demonstrate competency in relation to the 12 elements.

-You will need to provide sufficient evidence to demonstrate competence in your practice area.
-For most candidates, this is around 4 to 6 work samples.

-We recommend providing quality over quantity.
-If evidence is missing, incomplete, or can't be clearly interpreted by an assessor then you'll be advised and further information requested.
+You will need to provide sufficient evidence to demonstrate competence as a Chartered Member.
+For most candidates, this is 4-6 work samples.
+If evidence is missing, incomplete, or can't be clearly interpreted by an assessor, you'll be advised and further information requested.